cwerneck/DevelopingDataProducts/README.md

 Week 4 assignment - Create a Shiny application and deploy a reproducuble Pitch presentation
 ##The Shiny application:

-R code can be seen in https:github.com/cwerneck/DDevelopingDataProducts/app.R The running Shiny application is in https://cwerneck.shinyapps.io/DDP_Week4_Assignment
+R code can be seen in https://github.com/cwerneck/DDevelopingDataProducts/app.R

+The running Shiny application is in https://cwerneck.shinyapps.io/DDP_Week4_Assignment

-##The presentation
+## The presentation

+The slids presentation can be seen in https://rpubs.com/cwerneck/ddp_Week4_Assignment